 I like to consider myself a simple woman when it comes to shoes (personally, having too many shoes clutters my closet and stresses me out when picking outfits).

 I also reached out to my girlfriends (shoutout to my girls who put up with my surveys and endless texts!)
 My most fashion obsessed (corporate working) friend said at the moment that she owns about 50 pairs (although she usually donates shoes and cloth every year).
-It’s not uncommon to speak to women who own 100 or 200 pairs.
+It’s not uncommon for women to own 100 or 200 pairs.
 The most minimalistic (teacher) friend of mine said 11… Good to know I fall somewhere in-between!

 Basically, There is no right answer for how many shoes you should have.
 Rather, it should be based on your lifestyle, needs and budget.